awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

   + For **Primary IP**, enter a private IPv4 address from the range of your subnet, or leave **Auto\-assign** to let AWS choose a private IPv4 address for you\.
   + For **Secondary IP addresses**, choose **Add IP** to assign more than one private IPv4 address to the selected network interface\.
   + \(IPv6\-only\) For **IPv6 IPs**, choose **Add IP**, and enter an IPv6 address from the range of the subnet, or leave **Auto\-assign** to let AWS choose one for you\.
+  + **Network Card Index**: The index of the network card\.
+The primary network interface must be assigned to network card index 0\.
+Some instance types support multiple network cards\.
   + Choose **Add Device** to add a secondary network interface\.
 A secondary network interface can reside in a different subnet of the VPC, provided it's in the same Availability Zone as your instance\.

   For more information, see [Elastic network interfaces](using-eni.md)\.
 If you specify more than one network interface, your instance cannot receive a public IPv4 address\.
 Additionally, if you specify an existing network interface for eth0, you cannot override the subnet's public IPv4 setting using **Auto\-assign Public IP**\.
 For more information, see [Assigning a public IPv4 address during instance launch](using-instance-addressing.md#public-ip-addresses)\.